-The General Laws of Rhode Island (12-28-6) specifically gives victims the opportunity to address the Parole Board regarding the impact of the crime.
+The General Laws of Rhode Island (12-28-6) affords crime victims the opportunity to address the Parole Board regarding the impact of the crime.

 The Parole Process

-According to the state laws, most inmates are eligible for a parole hearing after serving one third of a court ordered sentence to the Adult Correctional Institution (ACI).
-That means one third of the sentence is to be served only, not the suspended portion of the sentence, with three years to serve, and three years suspended with probation supervision, the inmate is eligible for parole after completing one year of the sentence.
-Staff at the ACI compute parole eligibility dates and notify the Parole Board Office of those inmates who should be provided parole hearings.
-When we receive this notice, staff at the Parole Board Office begin to assemble a file of information on each inmate.
-Various agencies contribute information to these files, including the Attorney General’s office, the local and state police departments, the courts, and the Department of Corrections.
-Letters from family, friends, victims, employers, and others are also included in these files.
+Parole in Rhode Island applies to those inmates serving a sentence of more than six (6) months.
+Most inmates are eligible for a parole hearing after serving one third (1/3) of a court-ordered prison sentence.
+This means one third (1/3) of the jail portion of the total sentence.
+The Department of Corrections calculates parole eligibility dates.
+Once determined, staff at the Parole Board Office begin to assemble a file of information on each parole-eligible inmate.
+Various agencies contribute information to these files, including the Attorney General's Office, the local and state police departments, the courts, and the Department of Corrections.
+Letters submitted from family, friends, victims, potential employers and others may be included in these files.

-Input from victims is very important to the Parole Board’s decision making process.
-It helps the Board to understand and appreciate the effects of the crime and on the victims.
-Testimony from victims oftentimes provides information that might otherwise not be available.
+The Parole Board strives to be victim centered and welcomes victim impact.
+Information from a victim of crime (or immediate family members of a minor or deceased victim of crime) helps the Board to understand and appreciate the effects of the crime and on the victims.
+Input from victims often times provides information that might otherwise not be available.

-The hearing affords victims the opportunity to ask the Board questions.
-In this way the victims gain a better understanding of the parole process and the prison system.
-If an inmate is granted parole release, the victim’s point of view has played an important part in shaping the conditions of that parole.
+Please contact our Victim Advocate if you wish to schedule a meeting with the Board to provide in-person input on your case.
+The meeting affords victims the opportunity to ask the Board questions.
+In this way the victims gain a better understanding of the parole process and the prison systems.
+If an inmate is granted parole release, the victim's point of view has played an important part in shaping the conditions of that parole.

 Frequently Asked Questions